troyhill/VulnToolkit/README.md

     library(VulnToolkit)

-Find out more at http://wetlandsandr.wordpress.com/, and see examples of VulnToolkit in action.
+To find out more and see examples of VulnToolkit in action, check out [my blog](http://wetlandsandr.wordpress.com/) and the [VulnToolkit wiki](https://github.com/troyhill/VulnToolkit/wiki).
 Email questions, comments, and suggestions to Hill.Troy@gmail.com.